waawal/cashkam-meta/api/docs/examples.rst

 Authentication
 ~~~~~~~~~~~~~~

-A very simple example on how to retrieve a authentication token with Appcelerator.
+A very simple and to the point example on how to retrieve a authentication token with Appcelerator.

 .. https://wiki.appcelerator.org/display/guides/Handling+Remote+Data+with+HTTPClient+and+JSON